-- Fecal Occult Blood Testing: Also referred to as guaiac-based fecal occult blood test (gFOBT) and fecal immunochemical test (FIT), these tests will evaluate for blood in the stool.
+- Fecal Occult Blood Testing: Also known as guaiac-based fecal occult blood test (gFOBT) and fecal immunochemical test (FIT), these tests will test for blood in the stool.

-- Stool DNA testing: This test evaluates for abnormal DNA found within the stool.
+- Stool DNA testing: This test looks for abnormal DNA found within the stool.

-- Blood testing: Your healthcare team may obtain blood samples which may indicate the presence of cancer such as a carcinoembryonic antigen (CEA) level, which may be evaluated and followed over time.
+- Blood testing: Your healthcare team may want to test your levels of carcinoembryonic antigen (CEA) in your blood, which may be tested and tracked over time.

-- Colonoscopy: During a colonoscopy, a colonoscope (lighted, flexible tube) is inserted into the rectum, reaching the whole colon for evaluation of any abnormalities.
-At this time, biopsies may be obtained for evaluation in the lab.
+- Colonoscopy: A colonoscope (lighted, flexible tube) is inserted into the rectum, reaching the whole colon to check for any abnormalities.
+A biopsy may be done during this test.

-- Sigmoidoscopy: During a sigmoidoscopy, a sigmoidoscope (lighted, flexible tube) is inserted into the rectum and the lower portion of the colon called the sigmoid colon to evaluate for any abnormalities.
-At this time, biopsies may be obtained for evaluation in the lab.
+- Sigmoidoscopy: A sigmoidoscope (lighted, flexible tube) is inserted into the rectum and the lower portion of the colon called the sigmoid colon to evaluate for any abnormalities.
+A biopsy may be done during this test.

-- Double-contrast barium enema: Also known as a lower GI series, this test uses the liquid enema contrast barium, to evaluate under X-ray abnormalities in the lower gastrointestinal tract which includes the colon and the rectum.
+- Double-contrast barium enema (Lower GI series): This test uses the liquid enema contrast barium which is put into your rectum.
+It helps to show any abnormalities on X-rays taken of the lower gastrointestinal tract which includes the colon and the rectum.

-- Biopsy: To evaluate for cancer at the cellular level, biopsies may be obtained to send to the lab to evaluate for cancer and possibly a genetic mutation called hereditary nonpolyposis colorectal cancer.
+- Biopsy: Biopsies may be obtained to send to the lab to check for cancer and possibly a genetic mutation called hereditary nonpolyposis colorectal cancer.